- Get started

 - Click Labeling Interface.

-You can customize a labeling config template or use a custom configuration that you create from scratch.
+You can customize a labeling config template or use a custom configuration that you create from scratch using tags.
 If you create a custom configuration that might be useful to other Label Studio users, consider contributing the configuration as a template.

 The labeling configuration for a project is an XML file that contains three types of tags specific to Label Studio.